Sexual Assault Training Institute (SATI) Program

 This training meets the requirements for those seeking certification to be confidential and privileged advocates under HB 3476.

-Law Enforcement + Prosecutor training
+Law Enforcement + Prosecutor Training

 • Our training aims to increase the capacity of Law Enforcement and Prosecutors to effectively respond to, investigate and prosecute sexual assault crimes by providing sexual assault specific training.